BoDS-Group/admin-frontend/README.md

 cd admin-frontend
 npm install --legacy-peer-deps
 ```

 ### [IMPORTANT!] .env file setup
 Use the `.env copy` file in your project.
 You need to rename it to `.env` and ensure that the environment variables are correctly set.

-### [IMPORTANT!] obtaining GOOGLE_ID and GOOGLE_SECRET
-1. Go to the [Google API Console](https://console.cloud.google.com/apis/credentials) and create a new project.
-2. Enable the Google API for OAuth 2.0, create a new client and set the client ID and client secret in the `.env` file.
-3. Put ``http://localhost:3000/api/auth/google/callback`` or ``PRODUCTION_DOMAIN/api/auth/google/callback`` as the callback URL in the Authorized redirect URIs section of the client.

 ## Usage